-Domain and Clarification Standardized Measure name (if applicable) Baseline Item # Follow-Up Item # Item/Measure Comment 3 Cognition Standardized Measure: BAC App a-f a-f Enter client's scores from the BAC App below. a.
-Token Motor b.
-Symbol Coding c.
-Semantic and Letter Fluency d.
-Digit Sequencing e.
-Verbal Memory f.
-Tower of London BAC App: Access additional information at https://littlegreensoftware.com/work/bacbacs ; Contact info@verasci.com for licensing.
+Domain and Clarification Stand ardized Measure e (if applicable) Baseline Item # Follow-Up Item # Item/Measure Comment 3 Cognition Standardized Measure: BAC-App a-f a-f Enter client's raw and T-scores from the BAC-App subtests below. a.
+Verbal Memory b.
+Digit Sequencing c.
+Token Motor d.
+Total Verbal Fluency (Sum of Semantic and Letter Fluency 1 and 2) e.
+Symbol Coding f.
+Tower of London g.
+6 item composite T-score (In-person administration) h.
+4 item composite T-score (remote administration) BAC-App: Access additional information at https://littlegreensoftware.com/work/bacbacs ; Contact info@verasci.com for licensing.
 4 COVID-19 Supplement 1 1 Baseline version: Since March 2020, have you had COVID-19-related symptoms like a cough, fever, shortness of breath, or difficulty breathing?
 Follow-up version: Since the last assessment, have you had COVID-19-related symptoms like a cough, fever, shortness of breath, or difficulty breathing?
-Client self-administered or Clinician-administered.
+Client self-administered or Clinicianadministered.
 March 2020 is the month recognized as the beginning of the COVID-19 pandemic in the U.S. These are just examples of symptoms; clients do not need to have these specifically.
 Be aware of current lists of symptoms as knowledge of COVID-19 matures.